-The first thing we need to do is create a digital version of your signature.
+If you don’t have a laptop, the first thing we need to do is create a digital version of your signature.

 By far the easiest way to do this is with a smartphone or tablet drawing app.
 There are tons of these on the market and you don’t need to pay for one.
-An app like Adobe Illustrator Draw – which is free to use on both iOS and Android – is perfect, as it has tons of different and convincing ink stroke effects.
+An app such as Adobe Illustrator Draw – which is free to use on both iOS and Android – is perfect, as it has tons of different and convincing ink stroke effects.

 If you have a stylus for your phone or tablet, the job is even easier, but you should be able to get a good approximation of your signature by dragging your finger across the screen.
 Here’s one I created with my finger alone, using my iPad:

 When you’ve got a signature that you’re happy with, save it in the JPEG or PNG format and then send it to the computer you’ve got Word installed on.

 The other option is to scribble your signature on a piece of paper and then scan it in, or at a push take a digital photo of it with your phone.
 I strongly suggest you user a thick felt-tip or marker pen to create the signature, as a regular Biro will look very spindly on your Word document.

 Inserting your signature into a Word document

 So, you’re writing your resignation letter (or whatever it is you want to append your signature to) and you’ve reached the “Yours sincerely” point of the letter.
 How do you insert your signature?